stiles/dodgers/README.md

 ## How it works

-The repository includes four Python scripts that perform the following daily operations for team standings and batting by season:
+The repository includes several Python scripts that perform the following daily operations for team standings and batting by season, including:

 ### Scripts: